dotnet/aspire-samples/samples/DatabaseMigrations/README.md

     ```

     The proceeding command:

       * Runs EF Core migration command-line tool in the `DatabaseMigrations.ApiService` directory. `dotnet ef` is run in this location because the API service is where the DB context is used.
       * Creates a migration named `MyNewMigration`.
-        * Creates the migration in the `DatabaseMigrations.ApiModel`.
+      * Creates the migration in the `DatabaseMigrations.ApiModel` project.

-3. View the new migration in the `DatabaseMigrations.ApiModel` project.
+4. View the new migration files in the `DatabaseMigrations.ApiModel` project.

 ## Run the app